Domain sweep

 A domain sweep tool for fast naming passes

 Domain sweep research starts before WHOIS.
 A founder often has a prefix, a word pattern, or a small dictionary of pinyin, number, and product terms.
-QName turns those raw pieces into normalized domain candidates so a domain sweep can stay precise instead of becoming a messy spreadsheet.
+QName AI turns those raw pieces into normalized domain candidates so a domain sweep can stay precise instead of becoming a messy spreadsheet.

 The sweep page keeps dictionary selection, prefix input, suffix input, and generated candidates in one focused surface.
 Built-in dictionaries cover common number, letter, pinyin, and startup-word patterns.
 Cloud dictionaries let logged-in users preserve their own naming vocabulary for repeat domain sweep sessions.